harkishanpansuriya/Flutter_Interview_Questions/questions_concurrency_and_isolates.md

   another isolate allows these intensive computations to run concurrently without making the app feel slow, taking advantage of multi-core processors.

+### Definition:
+- Isolates: Independent execution units in Dart that don’t share memory, designed for safe, parallel task execution.
+- Threads: Lightweight processes within the same application that share memory and are used for multitasking.

-### Key Differences between Isolates and Threads:
+### Key Differences between Isolates and Threads (Simplified):

-* **Memory Boundaries:** Isolates keep their data completely separate.
-This prevents common concurrency issues, such as race conditions, which can happen when multiple threads try to access and change the same data at the same time.
+- **Memory Boundaries:** Isolates don’t share memory, while threads can access shared data, which may lead to race conditions.
-* **Communication:** Instead of directly accessing shared data, isolates communicate via messages, which makes things more predictable and less prone to errors.
+- **Communication:** Isolates use messages to communicate, whereas threads directly share data, making isolates safer and less error-prone.
-* **Parallel Execution:** Isolates can run truly in parallel on modern multi-core processors, which means they can use the full potential of the device's hardware to speed up your app.
+- **Parallel Execution:** Isolates run independently on multiple cores, similar to threads, but with stricter separation for better predictability.

 ## To create isolates in Dart, you can use: